ttalvitie/browservice/README.md

 **WARNING**: The AppImage or the prebuilt binary directory on Windows (including the embedded Chromium browser) does not update itself.
 The security updates of your Linux distribution do not update the libraries bundled in the AppImage.
 To keep the browser up to date, you should periodically install the newest release of Browservice.

 The clipboard and browser storage (cookies, local storage, cache, etc.) are shared among all the clients of the same Browservice instance, and thus you should start a separate instance for each user.
 By default, the browser runs in incognito mode, which means that all the browser storage is lost when the Browservice server is stopped.
-To avoid losing your session cookies and cache, you can persist the storage by specifying an absolute path to the storage directory in the `--data-dir` option (for example `--data-dir=$HOME/.browservice`)
+To avoid losing your session cookies and cache, you can persist the storage by specifying an absolute path to the storage directory in the `--data-dir` option (for example `--data-dir=$HOME/.browservice` on Linux)

 There are many other useful command line options in Browservice.
 To get a list of them, run: